openaire/openaire-catalogue-docs/docs/apis/search-api/results.md

-# Searching for research results
+# Searching for research products

 ## Endpoints